Cantar Hasta Morir

-"Cantar Hasta Morir" (English: "Sing until Die") is the lead single from Diego Torres's first live album (sixth overall) MTV Unplugged released on April 22, 2004.
+"Cantar Hasta Morir" (transl.
+"Sing Until You Die") is the lead single from Diego Torres's first live album (sixth overall) MTV Unplugged released on April 22, 2004.

 Background and performance

 The song is written and produced by himself along with Oney Alexander Cumba and Alexander Manuel Batista, also produced by Afo Verde who produced the album along him.

 Music video

 The music video is simply the live performance of the Unplugged, it shows him sitting, singing the song using a green sleeveless shirt and a leather pants.
 The live performance and the Unplugged were premiered on April 22, 2004 through MTV.